JiaWang0704/JiaWang0704.github.io/index.md

 # About Me
 ---

 I am a Ph.D. student in Software Engineering at Dalian University of Technology (expected 2027), supervised by [Prof. Xin Fan](https://faculty.dlut.edu.cn/Xin_Fan/zh_CN/index.htm).
 I received my M.Sc. degree in Computer Technology from Chongqing University of Posts and Telecommunications in 2023, supervised by [Prof. Xinbo Gao](https://see.xidian.edu.cn/faculty/xbgao/) and [Prof. Jiaxu Leng](https://faculty.cqupt.edu.cn/lengjiaxu/zh_CN/index.htm).
 My research interests include Computer Vision and Medical Image Processing, with a focus on medical image segmentation and registration, as well as image/video super-resolution.
-I have published/accepted papers in venues such as CVPR, AAAI, ACM MM, TNNLS, and IEEE BIBM Workshop, and I am currently working on submissions to CVPR and ICME.<span style="color:red; font-weight:bold; font-style:italic;">Join us in exploration!
+I have published/accepted papers in venues such as CVPR, AAAI, ACM MM, TNNLS, and IEEE BIBM Workshop, and I am currently working on submissions to CVPR and ICME. <span style="color:red; font-weight:bold; font-style:italic;">Join us in exploration!
 Invitation for undergraduate and graduate research collaborators.</span>

 <!-- I am currently an Assistant Professor with the [Visual Computing Research Center (VCC)](https://vcc.tech/index.html) (headed by [Prof. Hui Huang](https://vcc.tech/~huihuang)) at the [College of Computer Science & Software Engineering](https://csse.szu.edu.cn/), Shenzhen University.
 I received my Ph.D. in Information and Communication Engineering from Xidian University in 2022, supervised by [Prof. Xinbo Gao](https://see.xidian.edu.cn/faculty/xbgao/).
 Prior to that, I received my B.E. from the School of Electronic Engineering, Xidian University in 2017.  -->

-My research interest  is computer vision, affective computing and AIGC, currently with emphasis on affective image manipulation.
+My research interest  is computer vision, medical image analysis, currently with medical image segmentation and foundation model.

 - **I am looking for master students who are motivated, self-disciplined and optimistic.** &#10024;
 - **I am also expecting undergraduate students to contact me with your graduation projects.** &#129412;